 - Let the pressure release naturally, then switch the pressure release valve to "venting" before opening the lid.

 - Using an immersion blender, blend the apples until your desired consistency.
-Alternatively, you can transfer the apples to a blender to blend that way, or even just give it all a stir if you like chunky applesauce.
-The applesauce will thicken as it cools.
-Store in the refrigerator for 1-2 weeks or freeze for up to 3 months.
+Focus on areas of the peels if you'd like to leave a chunkier texture, or alternatively you can transfer the apples to a blender if you'd prefer it all smooth.
+The applesauce will thicken up more as it cools.
+Store in an air-tight container in the refrigerator for 1 week or once cooled, freeze in portions for up to 3 months.

 Notes

-- Sweeter: Fuji, Golden Delicious, Jonagold, Gala, Ambrosia, Honeycrisp
+- Sweeter: Honeycrisp, Fuji, Golden Delicious, Jonagold, Gala, Ambrosia

 - Optional Sweetener: You can add some of your preferred sweetener before cooking if you like, or you can stir in a liquid sweetener, like maple syrup or honey, afterwards.

-- It's important to use the natural pressure release to prevent hot applesauce from splatting out of the valve mechanism.
+- Use the natural pressure release - This prevents hot applesauce from splatting out of the valve mechanism.
 The Instant Pot manual specifically warns against quick pressure release for applesauce.

-- Time: Inactive time takes into account 15 minutes for the Instant Pot to come up to pressure and 20 minutes for a natural pressure release.
+- Inactive Time - Inactive time takes into account 15 minutes for the Instant Pot to come up to pressure and 20 minutes for a natural pressure release.